Wixeria/RemoteCtrl/README.md

 Study it, break it, rebuild it — doesn’t matter.
 But whatever you do with it,
 I won’t take responsibility for the outcome.

-This was mine for a moment.
-Now it’s yours, if you want it.